embaldridge/HomoGeneous/README.md

 # HomoNeutralis

-## A dystopian novel written in working Python code that challenges identity, equality, property, and gender.
+## A dystopian novel written in working Python code that perverts identity, equality, property, and gender.

 ### equal opportunities != equal outcomes.